 The mountain's beginner terrain makes it the perfect to learn to ski or brush up on your skills if it has been a while since you have hit the slopes.
-In fact, App Ski Mountain is home for the French-Swiss Ski College, a nationally reknowned ski school.
-This ski school brought Jean Claude Killy to Boone in 1972, and 30 years later taught its one millionth lesson in 2002.
+In fact, App Ski Mountain is home to the French-Swiss Ski College, a nationally renowned ski school.
+This ski school brought Jean Claude Killy to Boone in 1972, and 30 years later taught its one-millionth lesson in 2002.
 There are group and private lessons for skiers and snowboarders from beginner to expert, including the SkiWee program for kids.
 Two dedicated beginner areas include an easy conveyor belt lift and a handle pull surface lift.
 Two quad chairlifts serve additional easier terrain.

 The large base lodge embodies Appalachian's family atmosphere.
 The upper lodge has a mesmerizing slope-side view from an outside deck, and the huge fireplace in the main dining room is always ablaze with 4-foot logs.
-Guests enjoy the convenience of multiple, mobile device charging stations.
 There are separate serving areas for cafeteria-style fast food and substantial home-cooked meals.
-The lower lodge has ticket windows, ski school desks, a full-service ski shop and ski rentals.
-Appalachian was one of the first resorts to rent ski clothing and coin-operated dryers are available.
+The lower lodge has ticket windows, ski school desks, a full-service ski shop, and ski rentals.